akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 ### My mother’s hand on my head

-Her mother scooped her up, laughing.
+Beatrice’s mother scooped her up, laughing.
 “Did you find the geese?”

 “The geese found *me*, Mother.
 Why were they chasing me?”